Picture of sambar deer eating plastic sparks concerns in Gujarat

 A picture of a sambar deer eating plastic has recently emerged in the Indian state of Gujarat, sparking concerns over the impact of plastic waste on wildlife.

-The picture has since gone viral on social media, with many expressing their outrage over the incident.
+The picture has since gone viral on social media, with many expressing outrage over the incident.
 Wildlife experts have also voiced their concern, pointing out that this is not an isolated incident and that many other animals are suffering due to the increasing levels of plastic pollution in India.

-Plastic waste is a major problem in the country, with India generating around 26,000 tonnes of plastic waste every day.
+Plastic waste is a significant problem in the country, with India generating around 26,000 tonnes of plastic waste every day.
 Despite efforts to introduce measures to reduce this figure, much of the waste still ends up in the environment.

 In response to the incident, local authorities have urged people to take more responsibility for their waste and to dispose of it properly.
 There have also been calls for more education and awareness-raising campaigns to highlight the dangers of plastic waste to both wildlife and humans.